ray-di/ray-di.github.io/manuals/1.0/en/GettingStarted.md

 {
     // Greeter declares that it needs a string message and an integer
-    // representing the number of time the message to be printed.
+    // representing the number of time the message to be printed. public function __construfct(
-    // The @Inject annotation marks this constructor as eligible to be used by
-    // Ray.Di.
-    public function __construfct(
         #[Message] readonly string $message,
         #[Count] readonly int $count